Director and Co-Founder of the Binghamton University Writing Initiative and Assistant Professor of English, General Literature and Rhetoric

 Danberg holds a PhD in composition and cultural rhetoric from Syracuse University (2010), his MFA in poetry at Sarah Lawrence College, and his BA in English from the State University of New York at Purchase.
 He has taught writing at Sarah Lawrence College, Syracuse University, Cornell University, Ithaca College, and Onondaga Community College, as well as in adult education programs, at-risk students programs, and adult literacy programs.
 His scholarly interests include the theory and practice of teaching and learning, creativity and the imagination, and Jewish literature and culture.

-Fenty holds and MA (2002) and a PhD (2008) in English, with a focus on New Media Studies, from the University of Florida, and a BA in English and Religious Studies from the University of South Florida.
+Fenty teaches First-Year Writing and coordinates Area-Based Writing 111 sections.
+He earned his MA (2002) and a PhD (2008) in English, with a focus on New Media Studies, at the University of Florida, and his BA in English and Religious Studies at the University of South Florida.
 Prior to joining the Binghamton faculty in 2012, he was a writing instructor and the Dual Credit Coordinator for the Department of English at the University of Louisville.
 Since 2000, he has taught a variety of writing courses at the University of Florida, City College of Gainesville, and the University of Louisville.
 In addition to first year composition, business writing, and writing about literature courses, he also taught Teaching Writing to upper level undergraduates, and led pedagogy workshops for dual credit writing instructors at the University of Louisville.
 In addition to his teaching of writing and writing pedagogy, he has presented at several conferences on topics such as reading and writing in new media, videogame narratives, and comics.
 He has also published articles on hypertext, videogames, and comics.

 Assistant Professor of English, General Literature, and Rhetoric